In this article, I illustrate how distrust has made my travels more difficult.

 How are we going to learn about other cultures if are afraid of locals?

-Maybe it is time to trust more.
-Complicated maps, outdated guides and cell phone apps are not necessarily going to make our travel lives easier.
+Maybe it is time to trust more (or learn how to deal with distrust in a constructive way).
+Complicated maps, outdated guides, and cell phone apps are not necessarily going to make our travel lives easier.
 We will always need others in every country we visit.

 Do you agree that distrust complicated travel?
 What has happened to you in cases you haven’t trust locals?
 Let me know in the comments section below.